jadeforrest/blog/content/posts/2021-08-25--how-to-build-silos-and-decrease-collaboration/index.md

 description: "Although counter-intuitive, it can be beneficial to build silos and decrease collaboration between teams.
 Balance the need for collaboration, coordionation, and communication with these tips."
 ---

+_“We need to break down silos between departments and get people to collaborate better” -- almost every leader everywhere._

 <re-img src="silo.jpg"></re-img>

-## How to build silos and decrease collaboration (on purpose)

-_“We need to break down silos between departments and get people to collaborate better” -- almost every leader everywhere._

 Most leaders reflexively think of silos as BAD and collaboration as GOOD.
 This manifesto defends silos and challenges the value of collaboration.

-### Increasing collaboration can do harm
+## Increasing collaboration can do harm

 In general, you should aim to maximize collaboration _within_ teams, and minimize collaboration _between_ teams.

-**Why maximize collaboration within teams?**
+### Why maximize collaboration within teams?

 A collaborative team works together on one or two goals.
+Why?
-This maximizes [shared state](/communication-is-shared-state/) -- everyone has a common understanding of goals, progress, and who is doing what.
-This gives team members a better ability to focus and coordinate their work with each other.
-Team members have overlapping areas of knowledge, so they can critique each other’s work and help each other grow.
-They are more innovative, because the interplay between people as they work on the same goal helps generate more diverse thinking and improve decision-making.
-When someone leaves the team, the fact that others have a shared understanding of the work means the team can survive and continue to work effectively.
-People can go on vacation or leave without as much disruption.
-And collaborative teams feel great to be a part of -- everyone shares the same victories and accomplishments together.
+* This maximizes [shared state](/communication-is-shared-state/) -- everyone has a common understanding of goals, progress, and who is doing what.
+* This gives team members a better ability to focus and coordinate their work with each other.
+* Team members have overlapping areas of knowledge, so they can critique each other’s work and help each other grow.
+* They are more innovative, because the interplay between people as they work on the same goal helps generate more diverse thinking and improve decision-making.
+* When someone leaves the team, the fact that others have a shared understanding of the work means the team can survive and continue to work effectively.
+* People can go on vacation or leave without as much disruption.

+Collaborative teams feel great to be a part of -- everyone shares the same victories and accomplishments together.
 A team that doesn’t collaborate often really isn’t a team at all.

-**Why minimize collaboration between teams?**
+### Why minimize collaboration between teams?

 To the maximum extent possible, teams should have what they need to succeed within the borders of their team.
 And where that is not true, you need some structure to ensure the team can get what it needs in a way that will scale with the organization’s growth.

 As companies grow, communication and dependencies proliferate.
 Companies start out with many-to-many communication.
 As they grow, the communication patterns within the company must necessarily switch to being segmented and defined.
 Otherwise, the communication burden on teams will grow at an exponential rate, and the increasing complexity will degrade the effectiveness of the company.

-I observed an example of this at New Relic.
-As the engineering organization grew, we encouraged a collaborative culture and rewarded people for collaboration between teams (it was even part of our promotion criteria -- you can blame that on me!).
-After a few years, the increasing number of teams made it more and more difficult to manage dependencies between teams, to the point that it eventually became impossible to accomplish any large project within the organization.
+I observed an example of this at New Relic:
+1. As the engineering organization grew, we encouraged a collaborative culture and rewarded people for collaboration between teams (it was even part of our promotion criteria -- you can blame that on me!).
+2. After a few years, the increasing number of teams made it more and more difficult to manage dependencies between teams, to the point that it eventually became impossible to accomplish any large project within the organization.
 I know, because I was one of the “best project managers”, so I got put on many of those large projects -- and they were systematically impossible to execute on.
 We all tried heroically to make it work, but the system was rigged -- there wasn’t a way to accomplish these larger projects.
-The solution to this was to eventually define the interaction models between teams, reduce dependencies, and add some structure to prioritization and communication.
+3. The solution to this was to eventually define the interaction models between teams, reduce dependencies, and add some [structure to prioritization](/product-council/?utm_source=ck-silos&utm_medium=link&utm_campaign=silos) and communication.

 Looking back in retrospect, it was as obvious as math what happened, but I see organizations fall into this trap over and over.
 We’ll talk more about how to structure these solutions in the second blog post in this series.

 Collaboration _sounds_ great, but it’s something you want to actively be combating between teams.
 A little collaboration is fine, but excessive collaboration between teams is a sign your organization isn’t structured well.
 If you ever wonder why Bezos took such a hard line on his [API mandate](https://chrislaing.net/blog/the-memo/#fn:1) in 2002, this probably factored into it.
 Bezos structured Amazon so that teams were as independent as possible.

-### What are silos?
+## What are silos?

 Silos are boundaries between groups of people, based on the organizational structure and teams they’re working on.

-### Why do silos exist?
+## Why do silos exist?

 Silos exist because humans have cognitive and communication limits: